Akash-Rai-27/sems_project22/README.md

 # sems_project22
 may semes project 22

-- clone the respositiry and open index with live server to play the game
+- clone the repository and open index with live server to play the game

 or